 Think of a stroke as a “brain attack.”
 It happens when blood flow to an area of the brain is cut off.

-That deprives brain cells of oxygen and those cells begin to die.
+That deprives brain cells of oxygen, causing them to die.

 When brain cells die during a stroke, abilities controlled by that area of the brain are lost, like memory and muscle control.

-- Ischemic stroke (clots) – accounts for 87% of all strokes, happens when a blood vessel supplying blood to the brain is blocked
+Accounts for 87% of all strokes, which happens when a blood vessel supplying blood to the brain is blocked

-- Transient ischemic attack (TIA) – called a “mini stroke” caused by a serious temporary blood clot, it’s a warning stroke and should be taken seriously
+Often called a “mini stroke”, a serious temporary blood clot causes a TIA, it is a warning stroke and should be taken seriously.

-- Cryptogenic stroke – in some cases, despite testing, the cause of a stroke cannot be determined and is called a “cryptogenic stroke”
+In some cases, despite testing, the cause of a stroke cannot be determined and is called a “cryptogenic stroke.”

-- Brain stem stroke – can have complex symptoms and can be difficult to diagnose, severe brain stem strokes can cause locked-in syndrome where survivors can’t speak or move below the neck
+They have complex symptoms and can be challenging to diagnose.
+Severe brain stem strokes can cause locked-in syndrome, where survivors can’t speak or move below the neck

 They’re often left with physical weakness, speech impairment, and unusual muscle tightness.

-F.A.S.T. is a shortcut to remember signs of stroke
+F.A.S.T. is a Shortcut to Remember Signs of a Stroke

 Use these initials to remember the key signs of stroke and how to respond.

-F = Face drooping on one side.
-Ask your older adult to smile – is it uneven?
+Face drooping on one side.
+Ask your loved one to smile – is it uneven?

-A = Is one Arm weak or numb?
-Ask them to raise both arms – is one arm weak?
+Is one Arm weak or numb?
+Ask them to raise both arms.
+Is one arm weak?

-S = Speech problems like slurring, inability to speak, being incoherent.
-Ask them to repeat a simple sentence like “The sky is blue” as a quick test.
+Speech problems such as slurring, inability to speak, and incoherence.
+Ask them to repeat a simple sentence, such as “The sky is blue,” as a quick test.

 Sudden symptoms like these are also signs of stroke: